Clusters

 Resources

-Qovery allows you to define the resources you want to allocate to your cluster.
-To do so:
+Qovery allows you to modify the resources allocated for your cluster:

 Instance type